 - Less than 33% of the catchment's water presents itself for storage in major dams.
-Approximately 67% of runoff from the Mitchell catchment is generated below the confluence of the Mitchell and Lynd rivers, where the topography and geology are unsuitable for major dams. - The total amount of controlled water releases possible from four of the most commercially favourable major instream dams in the Mitchell catchment is approximately 2800 GL in 85% of years.
+Approximately 67% of runoff from the Mitchell catchment is generated below the confluence of the Mitchell and Lynd rivers, where the topography and geology are unsuitable for major dams. - The total amount of controlled water releases possible from four of the more commercially favourable major instream dams in the Mitchell catchment (Palmer, Pinnacles, Rookwood and Lynd) is approximately 2800 GL in 85% of years.
 This is sufficient water to irrigate 140,000 ha of sugarcane (2% of the catchment) after accounting for conveyance and field application losses.
-Collectively, the four dams would cost about \$2.75 billion, or \$980/ML released at the dam wall.
-This could generate an additional \$770 million per year in ongoing regional economic benefits and an additional 3700 jobs.

-- If used to their full amount, the four potential dams would reduce mean and median annual discharge from the Mitchell River by about 22% and 24%, respectively. - Suitably sited large farm-scale gully dams are a relatively cost-effective method of supplying water.
+Collectively, the four dams would cost about \$2.75 billion, or \$980/ML released at the dam wall. - This could generate an annual gross value of production of approximately \$720 million, and the region would benefit from \$1.5 billion of economic activity reoccurring annually and the generation of about 7250 jobs. - If used to their full amount, the four potential dams would reduce mean and median annual discharge from the Mitchell River by about 22% and 24%, respectively. - Suitably sited large farm-scale gully dams are a relatively cost-effective method of supplying water.
 Favourable sites in the Mitchell catchment are mainly limited to the Alice River system, where there is a coincidence of suitable topography and soil for embankments close to soils suitable for irrigated agriculture. - Indigenous customary residential and economic sites were usually concentrated along major watercourses and drainage lines.
 Consequently, potential instream dams are more likely to impact on areas of high cultural significance than most other infrastructure developments of comparable size. - Most potential dam sites in the Mitchell catchment would inundate some regional ecosystems considered to be 'of concern'.
 Complex changes in habitat resulting from inundation could create new habitat to benefit some of these species, while other species would be negatively impacted by loss of habitat.